nikitavoloboev/data/docs/looking-back/2022/2022-november.md

 Speaking of healthy lifestyle, I am very excited to start my new [skin care](../../health/skin-care.md) routine with my new [morning shakes and supplements](../../health/nutrition/supplements.md) and generally super healthy diet.
 But more importantly [exercising](../../fitness/exercises.md) every day.
 Got all the routines outlined and all, just need to push myself to actually go through the pain that is exercising until muscle exhaustion.

 Other than that, all's well.
 December next month, then new year.
-I think I have a good thing going as far as my planning workflow is going.
+I think I have a good thing going as far as my planning workflow is concerned.
 Some things I do want to build still to streamline my workflow but I've been saying this for years now, really need to just release small actually working things, even if they maybe a bit 'ugly' at first.
 Iterate.
 Iterate.
 Release.

 One thing I am truly happy I learned well through the actual years of writing this wiki.
 Is that I genuinely note down everything I found interesting in this wiki.
 I collect [contacts](../../macOS/apps/contacts.md) of people I find interesting.
 Collect [ideas](../../ideas/ideas.md).
 Collect genuinely everything and try to make sense of it all in making my own life better.